-- understand the Basic principles and procedures of Guidance Program. - understand the Guidance in Educational Institutes. - understand the Guidance Activities- Possibilities and Problems. - understand the Guidance for Special Learner
+- CO- Explaining the Basic principles and procedures of Guidance Program. - understand the Guidance CO- Explaining the Guidance in Educational Institutes. - understand CO- Executing and Checking the Guidance Activities- Possibilities and Problems. - understand CO- Explaining the Guidance for Special Learner

 UNIT - I: BASIC PRINCIPLES AND PROCEDURES OF GUIDANCE PROGRAMME: